Universal-Team/db/_3ds/rtchanger.md

 systems:
 - 3DS
 title: RTChanger
-update_notes: "Please read the README.md before attempting to use this program.
-With\
+update_notes: <p>Please read the README.md before attempting to use this program.
-  \ Arm9LoaderHax, you can only use the .CIA version.
-You are required to restart\
-  \ your system when setting the Raw RTC.\r\n\r\n"
+  With Arm9LoaderHax, you can only use the .CIA version.
+You are required to restart your system when setting the Raw RTC.</p>
 updated: '2017-07-31T14:06:14Z'
 version: '1.0'
 version_title: RTChanger v1.0